tkw1536/blog.guys.wtf/content/2025/07/07-08/go-empty-struct.md

 ---
-title:          Using Empty Go Structs for a Hashmap
+title:          Using Empty Go Structs for a Hashset
 date:           2025-07-08
 author:         Tom Wiesing
 authorLink:     https://tkw01536.de

 description:    You should use empty go structs as the value type for a hashmap.

-draft:          true
 ---

 This morning I read a post on the go blog [^1] which eventually implemented a HashSet as: